csoumya14/photosnap/README.md

 ## Overview

-This project was part of front-end mentor challenge(https://www.frontendmentor.io/challenges).
+This project is created as a part of front-end mentor challenge(https://www.frontendmentor.io/challenges).

 #### LIVE LINK : (https://photosnap-deploy.vercel.app/)